-- A. The shaded terminals are used for electrical and thermal connections to the ground plane.
-All of the shaded terminals must be electrically connected to ground.
-No connect (NC) terminals still need a pad and trace. - B. The thermal pad of the DRB and DGN packages must be electrically and thermally connected to a ground plane.
+NOTES A. The shaded terminals are used for electrical and thermal connections to the ground plane.
+All the shaded terminals need to be electrical connected to ground.
+No connect (NC) terminals still need a pad and trace.

+B. The thermal pad of the DRB and DGN packages must be electrically and thermally connected to a ground plane.